top of page

 Solutions to the spread problem are very simple and effective.
 I use them in all of my strategies.
 I emphasize that these solutions apply to trading on a daily interval.
 I use the great features offered by Algocloud here.

-2. If you want to open a position with a MARKET order - do it only at the end of the market!
+2. If you want to open a position with a MARKET order - pick the best the end of the market!
 Algocloud opens such positions about 5 minutes before the end of the session, during the period of the lowest spread throughout the day.
 I often prefer this type of order for liquid ETFs - although I also assume a slightly higher cost in the backtest.

 4. When exiting positions - if they are based on rules, I only use a Market order ON BAR CLOSE.
 Of course, you can use SL or TP, but in this case, we are exposed to price gaps and sometimes at a high spread to the beginning of the market (more about SL and TP in stocks can be found here).